Cataract Surgery Process

 Your complete eye examination at a New Eyes office will include dilation of the pupils to fully examine the health of your eyes and determine if surgery is needed.
 Some people have a hard time driving following eye dilation and it is recommended that you bring someone to drive you home.
 In the case that you need a cataract surgery, we will perform measurements called biometry to determine the proper power of the implanted IOL.
 We may also perform additional testing necessary prior to your surgery based on the health of your eyes and your particular need.
 While the method used to calculate the power of the IOL is very accurate, in rare cases the final result may be different from what was planned.
 Patients who are highly nearsighted or highly farsighted have the greatest risk of differences between planned and actual outcomes.
 Patients who have had LASIK or other refractive surgeries done prior to their cataract surgery are especially difficult to measure precisely.

 After your cataract evaluation exam is completed you may be scheduled for cataract surgery pending your insurance authorization.
 Some patients may require additional retina or cornea examination prior to scheduling for a surgery.
 The cataract surgery will not be performed during your first visit to our office.
 The New Eyes surgery coordinator will give you surgical dates to choose from that fit with your schedule.
 When you reserve a surgery appointment, you will receive a surgery folder which contains the information related to your cataract surgery: date, time, location, pre-operative instruction sheet, cataract surgery Informed Consent Form, etc. We will require that you read, understand and sign the Informed Consent Form prior to your surgery.
 You can take it home with you and mail it back to New Eyes office.
 The surgery will not be performed unless we have your signed Informed Consent Form on file prior to your surgery.
-The cataract surgery will be performed by Dr. Helga F. Pizio or Dr. Ksenia Stafeeva at one of the surgery centers approved by your insurance.
+The cataract surgery will be performed by Dr. Helga F. Pizio, Dr. Ksenia Stafeeva, Dr. Roman Fajardo, or Dr. Emily Schorr at one of the surgery centers approved by your insurance.
 A surgery center is a different facility than New Eyes practice and is at a different physical location.

 The Cataract Surgery Procedure